GastonPini/Taller-Mecanico/README.md

 # Taller Mecanico

 taller-mecanico is an application for managing a mechanical workshop.
-This ensures login access to the application for an administration user and a mechanical user.
+This ensures login access to the application for an administration user and a mechanical user:
-The Administration user can register/deregister/modify: Brands, Models, Vehicles and Maintenance services.
+* The Administration user can register/deregister/modify: Brands, Models, Vehicles and Maintenance services.
-The mechanic user can register/deregister/modify Maintenance services.
+* The mechanical user can register/deregister/modify Maintenance services.

 ### Project: TallerM
 ### Database backup: TallerMBackup